bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ### Customizing the mapping

-The C# class - MongoDB document mapping is automatic but it can also be customized.
+The C# class - MongoDB document mapping is automatic, but it can also be customized.
 There are several ways to deviate from the conventions.

 The easiest way is to use custom attributes in the class definition: